northwood-labs/hcl-formatter/README.md

 I don't expect this code to change very much, so don't freak out if there haven't been commits in years (it's not _abandoned_, it's just _complete_).
 It should very much still work for standard HCL2 formatting.

+## Contributing

+If you want to see changes, contribute upstream to the Terraform project.
+I'll occasionally review any changes between upstream and this project and merge them in.

 ## License and Authorship

 Authorship by the [Terraform Contributors](https://github.com/hashicorp/terraform/graphs/contributors).
 The contents of this file are licensed under the terms of the [Mozilla Public License 2.0](https://github.com/hashicorp/terraform/blob/master/LICENSE).